Add To Favorites

 Experiment with water drops to see how molecules stick to themselves!
 Delicate Water Striders take advantage of surface tension.

-Cover your science area with newspaper.
-Fill a cup of water to the top.
+Students cover their work area with recycled newspaper.
+Instruct them to fill a cup of water to the top.
 With a plastic dropper, add a few drops of water.
-Do you see how the water bulges over the top without spilling?
-The surface tension holds those additional drops.
-Keep adding drops until the tension breaks and spills over.
+Students observe how the water bulges over the top without spilling!
+Surface tension holds those additional drops.
+Keep adding drops until the tension breaks and water spills over.

-Compare how water tension reacts on different surfaces.
-Thickly color a small area of paper with Crayola Twistables®.
+Invite students to compare how water tension reacts on different surfaces.
+Thickly color a small area of paper with Crayola Twistables® or Construction Paper Crayons.
 Pile up water drops on the colored area and also on the plain paper.
 Which holds more drops before the surface tension breaks?
+Ask students to explain what they observe.

 Insects called Water Striders use the surface tension of water to their advantage.
 They hunt prey by skimming the surface of still water.
-Find a picture of a Water Strider.
+Challenge students to find a picture of a Water Strider.
 Look at how its delicate feet pads rest on top of the water.
 Can you see how the water’s "skin" actually sinks under the insect’s light weight?
-Draw a Water Strider to show how it stands on the water’s surface.
+Students draw a Water Strider to show how it stands on the water’s surface.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho